dmlc/dgl/apps/life_sci/examples/property_prediction/README.md

 Use `regression.py` with arguments
 ```
--m {MPNN, SCHNET, MGCN, AttentiveFP}, Model to use
+-m {MPNN, SchNet, MGCN, AttentiveFP}, Model to use
 -d {Alchemy, Aromaticity}, Dataset to use
 ```